vijay-ss/Covid19-Xray-Detection/README.md

 ```
 * Python 3.7
 * Packages: Tansorflow, Keras, Numpy
+* Flask for setting up a local web server
 * Basic HTML/CSS/JS for configuring and styling the web app
 * Knowledge on setting up a virtual environment
 ```